devBoison/HuddleLandingPage/README.md

 # HuddleLandingPage
-Huddle Landing Page first Html/CSS portfolio project >>> Contributions by @devBoison and @Blackboyy, our challenge is to build  Huddle Landing Page: https://github.com/devBoison/HuddleLandingPage/blob/main/huddle-landing-page-with-curved-sections-master/design/desktop-design.jpg
+Huddle Landing Page first Html/CSS portfolio project >>> Contributions by @devBoison and @Blackboyy, our challenge was to build  Huddle Landing Page: https://github.com/devBoison/HuddleLandingPage/blob/main/huddle-landing-page-with-curved-sections-master/design/desktop-design.jpg
 And to get it looking as close as possible, with optimizations for mobile view.
 Our final work is deployed via: https://hurdleland.netlify.app/